sindycp/Active-Directory-Lab/README.md

 (Insert Pic)
 (Insert Pic)

-Creating a Domain Admin Account
+## Creating a Domain Admin Account
-1. Launch Active Directory Users and Computers.
+- Launch Active Directory Users and Computers.
-2. Right-click and choose New > User.
+- Right-click and choose New > User.
-3. Input the necessary details for your new Domain Admin account and establish a robust password.
+- Input the necessary details for your new Domain Admin account and establish a robust password.
-4. Right-click on the new account and click Properties then left-click on Member Of.
+- Right-click on the new account and click Properties then left-click on Member Of.
-5. In the empty box under the prompt “Enter the object names..” enter Domain Admins, click OK to apply changes.
+- In the empty box under the prompt “Enter the object names..” enter Domain Admins, and click OK to apply changes.

 (Insert Pic)
 (Insert Pic)
 (Insert Pic)

-Configure DHCP Server
+## Configure DHCP Server
 Returning to the Server Manager, I implemented the "DHCP Server" role to guarantee dynamic allocation of IP addresses for our client machine.

 (Insert Pic)
 (Insert Pic)

-Organizing the Organizational Unit
+## Organizing the Organizational Unit
-1. Open Active Directory Users and Computers.
+- Open Active Directory Users and Computers.
-2. Right-click on your domain, navigate to New > Organizational Unit, and establish a new OU.
+- Right-click on your domain, navigate to New > Organizational Unit, and establish a new OU.

-Setting up Routing and Remote Access
+## Setting up Routing and Remote Access
-1. Open Server Manager and include the "Routing" role.
+- Open Server Manager and include the "Routing" role.
-2. Configure Routing and Remote Access to establish an internal network.
+- Configure Routing and Remote Access to establish an internal network.

 (Insert Pic)
 (Insert Pic)
 (Insert Pic)

-Setting up NIC for Internet Access
+## Setting up NIC for Internet Access
-1. Open Network and Sharing Center and navigate to "Change adapter settings."
+- Open Network and Sharing Center and navigate to "Change adapter settings."
-2. Adjust the NIC settings to establish a connection to the external internet.
+- Adjust the NIC settings to establish a connection to the external internet.

-Adding Users using PowerShell
+## Adding Users using PowerShell
 In organizational settings, managing hundreds or even thousands of users manually can be inefficient.
 To streamline this process, I've integrated a PowerShell script for batch user creation.
-Let's analyze the script BulkAddUserScript.ps1 to comprehend its structure and functionality:
+Let's analyze the script [AddUsers.ps1](https://github.com/sindycp/Active-Directory-Lab/blob/main/AddUsers.ps1) to comprehend its structure and functionality:

-Defining Variables:
+### Defining Variables:
 ```powershell
 # ----- Customize these Variables for Your Use Case ----- #
 $PASSWORD_FOR_USERS   = "Password1"